A Sprinkle of This, A Drop of That: Eczema Bath Treatments

-Setting up a good skin care routine that includes daily bathing and moisturizing is very important for managing eczema symptoms and preventing flares.
+Setting up a good skin care routine that includes daily bathing and moisturizing is very important for managing symptoms and preventing flares.
 Bathing may be slightly better than showering to soak inflamed skin.
 Soaking in a tub of lukewarm (not hot) water can help your skin better absorb moisture, taking a bath instead of a shower can also be relaxing and can help reduce stress.

-Adding a small amount of bleach to the bath can help decrease the amount of bacteria on the skin and reduce the chance of infection for those with eczema.
-Eczema may cause breaks in the skin’s protective surface, (scratching can also cause breaks in the skin) that provides an opportunity for bacteria that live on the skin’s surface to create infections.
+Adding a small amount of bleach to the bath can help decrease the amount of bacteria on the skin and reduce the chance of infection for those with atopic dermatitis.
+The condition may cause breaks in the skin’s protective surface, (scratching can also cause breaks in the skin) that provides an opportunity for bacteria that live on the skin’s surface to create infections.
 A mild bleach and water solution is thought to decrease inflammation and bacteria on the skin, which can lead to skin infections.
 Use a half-cup of household bleach for a full tub of water, one-quarter cup for a half tub.
 Soak up to 10 minutes, then rinse off.
 Best when done two to three times per week.

 Baking soda bath